moby/moby/experimental/networking.md

 In this feature:

 - `network` and `service` become a first class objects in the Docker UI
-- You can create networks and attach containers to them
+  - one can now create networks, publish services on that network and attach containers to the services
-- We introduce the concept of `services`
-  - This is an entry-point in to a given network that is also published via Service Discovery
+- Natice multi-host networking
+  - `network` and `service` objects are globally significant and provides multi-host container connectivity natively
+- Inbuilt simple Service Discovery
+  - With multi-host networking and top-level `service` object, Docker now provides out of the box simple Service Discovery for containers running in a network
+- Batteries included but removable
+  - Docker provides inbuilt native multi-host networking by default & can be swapped by any remote driver provided by external plugins.

 This is an experimental feature.
 For information on installing and using experimental features, see [the experimental feature overview](experimental.md).